MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to connect to a region

-You can use the following registry entry to set the region where users will connect to by default during sign-in.
+You can use the following registry entry to set the region where users connect to by default during sign-in.

 > [!NOTE]
 > Values **0** and **1** apply to older versions of Power Automate for desktop, prior to version 2.41.